andrechristikan/ack-nestjs-boilerplate-docs/features/response.md

 # Response

-> `Response Decorator` and `Response Paging Decorator` will restructure success response.

-ack-nestjs-boilerplate-mongoose using `Response Decorator`. `Response Decorator` consumes `interceptor` from `@nestjs/common` and wraps it in the decorator.
+To restructure the success response ack-nestjs-boilerplate-mongoose consumes `interceptor` from `@nestjs/common` and wraps it in the decorator.
 Location in `src/utils/response/interceptor/*`.
-The goal of the response decorator is to centralize and restructure the successful response.
-That can be easy to maintain or change if necessary.

 ```txt
 src